Treating Hashimoto's without Thyroid Medication

 Addressing both is always a good idea for patients with Hashimoto's.

-Otherwise, her supplement regimen is spot on.
+Otherwise, her supplement regimen is spot on given her situation and history.

 Treating Early Stage Hashimoto's vs Late Stage Hashimoto's

-I also want to take a second to explain the difference between early stage Hashimoto's and late stage Hashimoto's.
+I also want to take a second to explain the difference between early-stage Hashimoto's and late-stage Hashimoto's.

 Some will have been recently diagnosed with Hashimoto's because they just started experiencing thyroid problems.

-Others have had Hashimoto's for years or even decades.
+Others still have had Hashimoto's for decades.

 That's the key here.